Skip to main content

 • High investor concentration

-• Pending litigation against the HOA
+• Pending litigation against the homeowners association (HOA)

 • Insufficient reserves